suzuya190190/lo/README.md

 How to use it

-1. clone or git clone this file
+1. downroad or git clone this file

 2. cd this root derectory